John Beland: Later career (1990s–present)

 Meanwhile, The Flying Burrito Brothers reunited in the mid-1990s.
 Beland took control and produced the band's three critically acclaimed studio albums, Eye of a Hurricane (1994), California Jukebox (1997), and Sons of the Golden West (1999).
 During the recordings, Beland produced guest performances with Merle Haggard, Waylon Jennings, Ricky Skaggs, Buck Owens, The Oakridge Boys and Charlie Louvin.
 Beland and The Flying Burrito Brothers toured Europe at the end of the 1990s, performing throughout Germany, Spain, and Switzerland, before finally calling it quits in 2000.

 In 1999, Beland and his family moved to Napa, California, where he concentrated on producing radio jingles and musical acts in Australia and Germany.
-In 2002, he received a call from actor and songwriter Billy Bob Thornton, who asked Beland if he'd be interested in recording and touring with him.
+In 2002, he received a call from actor and songwriter Billy Bob Thornton, who asked Beland if he would be interested in recording and touring with him.
 Beland rehearsed in Beverly Hills with Thornton but eventually passed on touring with him, opting to go instead to Australia to record, produce and perform.
 In 2003, Beland toured solo through Great Britain and Ireland before returning to the United States and settling near Austin, Texas.
 There he produced a number of Texas country acts.
 Beland also traveled to Norway to produce country acts and perform as a solo artist at festivals and clubs.
 He built up a strong following throughout Norway and continued to perform there quite often through the years.